Sense557/todo-list-app/README.md

 ```

 ## 📖 How It Works
-1. **Adding Tasks**
-Enter your task in the input field and click the "Add" button.
+1. **Adding Tasks:** - Enter your task in the input field and click the "Add" button.
 This will create a new task in the list.
-2. **Marking Tasks as Completed**
-Click on a task to toggle its completion status.
+2. **Marking Tasks as Completed:** - Click on a task to toggle its completion status.
 Completed tasks are crossed out.
-3. **Deleting Tasks**
-Each task has a delete button (×).
+3. **Deleting Tasks:** - Each task has a delete button (×).
 Click the button to remove the task from the list.
-4. **Data Persistence**
-The app uses the browser’s localStorage to save tasks.
+4. **Data Persistence:** - The app uses the browser’s localStorage to save tasks.
 Even if you refresh or close the browser, your tasks will still be there when you reopen the app.

 ## 🎯 Future Enhancements
-Some ideas to enhance this app in the future:-
+**Some ideas to enhance this app in the future:** -

-**Task Editing:-** Allow users to edit tasks after they've been added.
+- **Task Editing:-** - Allow users to edit tasks after they've been added.
-**Filters:-** Add a filter option to display "All", "Completed", and "Pending" tasks.
+- **Filters:-** - Add a filter option to display "All", "Completed", and "Pending" tasks.
-**Dark Mode:-** Implement a dark theme for better usability at night.
+- **Dark Mode:-** - Implement a dark theme for better usability at night.
-**Responsive Design:-** Improve the layout for mobile and tablet devices.
+- **Responsive Design:-** - Improve the layout for mobile and tablet devices.

 ## How to Use